 How do I get involved?

-Throughout the school year and the summer term, garden managers hold open garden workdays that will be posted on our Campus Gardens Facebook page.
+Throughout the school year and the summer term, Garden Managers hold open Garden Workdays that will be posted on the SEC Instagram page.

 What is the garden’s history?

-On March 24 2012, 23 students, faculty and community members came together to plant the first edible forest garden in the UNC school system.
-The garden has over 20 species of fruit, nut, berry or otherwise useful food plants.
+On March 24, 2012, 23 students, faculty, and community members came together to plant the first edible forest garden in the UNC school system.
+The garden has over 20 species of fruit, nut, berry, and food plants.

-The management of the garden was taken over by the SEC as a way to continue student interest and involvement even after club members graduated.
-Currently, work days are hosted at the garden every week.
+The management of the garden was passed on to the SEC as a way to continue student interest and involvement even after club members graduated.

 The Edible Forest Garden Club’s Community Garden was funded through the SEC’s Green Grants program.